Ainrion/Sahai-P1/Local_Setup.md

 # Navigate to your project directory
 cd sahai

-# Start Weaviate container
+# Start Docker container (it will automatically start both Weaviate and Neo4j)
-docker-compose up -d weaviate
+docker-compose up -d

 # Wait for Weaviate to be healthy (check status)
 docker ps